 The Khronos Group was founded in January 2000 by a number of leading digital media companies including 3Dlabs, ATI, Discreet, Evans & Sutherland, Intel, SGI and Sun Microsystems, to promote the creation and deployment of rich media through the creation of open standard APIs that enable the authoring and playback of dynamic media on a wide variety of platforms & devices.

-During the time GSG has managed Khronos Group operations the organization has grown significantly ― to over 100 dues-paying Members, and has achieved successful deployment of six separate graphics standards; on time and on budget.
+GSG has acted as the managing director since its inception and leads the daily execution of sales, operations, and marketing programs for this important new member-supported, open standards organization.
+Under GSG’s management, the Khronos Group has grown to over 100 dues-paying Members, and has achieved successful deployment of six separate graphics standards; on time and on budget.

 Comprehensive management currently involves handling all membership recruiting; marketing events execution and travel; technology evangelization; budget preparation and administration, AP/AR, web content and press relations.

-The PC Gaming Alliance (PCGA) is a 501c, non-profit industry alliance whose mission is to drive growth in, and improve, the PC gaming experience.
-The PCGA provides an open forum where companies can cooperate to develop and promote solutions that drive the PC gaming industry forward.
+The Open Gaming Alliance (OGA) is a 501c, non-profit industry alliance whose mission is to drive growth in, and improve, the gaming experience.
+The OGA provides an open forum where companies can cooperate to develop and promote solutions that drive the gaming industry forward.

-The PCGA acts as a unified voice of the PC gaming industry.
-The objective of the PCGA is to support and continue to grow the overall PC gaming industry.
-We aim to help the industry by fostering wider recognition of the strength of the PC gaming industry, a more streamlined PC gaming experience, and new anti-piracy efforts that won’t hurt the consumer with DRM and spyware issues.
-The companies that make up the PCGA are able to work co-operatively because the goals we aim to achieve are intended to benefit the industry as a whole.
+The OGA acts as a unified voice of the gaming industry.
+The objective of the OGA is to support and continue to grow the overall gaming industry.
+We aim to help the industry by fostering wider recognition of the strength of the gaming industry, a more streamlined gaming experience, and new anti-piracy efforts that won’t hurt the consumer with DRM and spyware issues.
+The companies that make up the OGA are able to work cooperatively because the goals we aim to achieve are intended to benefit the industry as a whole.

 In early 2005 Gold Standard Group was contracted to assist the OpenGL ARB with ongoing membership management and overseeing their financial operations activities, including establishment of specific business procedures to better manage the internal operations of the group.